 To ensure that funds are not duplicative of benefits provided by other federal, state, local, and private sources, PRDOH and its Subrecipients will first determine each Applicant's total post-disaster need, regardless of suspected duplicative funds or program caps.
-After the calculation of total need, any duplicative assistance will be subtracted out and the program cap will be applied, as per applicable cost reasonableness principles that must be considered when calculating the amount of the final award.
+After the calculation of total need, any duplicative assistance will be subtracted out, and the program cap will be applied, as per applicable cost reasonableness principles that must be considered when calculating the final award amount.

-The Applicant's total post-disaster need shall be determined by a cost estimate completed by the PRDOH, the Subrecipient, or its authorized representatives, according to the procedures established in each program policies.5
+The Applicant's total post-disaster need shall be determined by a cost estimate completed by the PRDOH, the Subrecipient, or its authorized representatives, according to the procedures established in each program's policies.

-Supporting documentation for any sources of funding provided by the applicant to validate the DOB amount, including certifications and benefit statements, agency communications, and calculation forms, will be maintained in each applicant file to support PRDOH's or the subrecipient's duplication of benefits calculation.
+Supporting documentation for any funding sources the applicant provides to validate the DOB amount, including certifications and benefit statements, agency communications, and calculation forms, will be maintained in each applicant file to support PRDOH's or the subrecipient's DOB calculation.
 If requested, subrecipients will submit their DOB calculations to PRDOH for final review and approval.